ABOUT TOM

 - Flexibility.
 With no rigid office policies to overcome, I adapt to change much faster.

 - Fixed fee projects.
-I don't have a billable hour requirement so I can offer a fixed fee for most projects.
+I don't have a billable hour requirement so I can offer a fixed fee for most matters.

 Straight Talk